GRCDEV/ArduSim/help/setup.md

 ### 2.2 Compilation

 The project has been prepared to be compiled both as Java application, or as Maven project.
 The straightforward solution is to compile and export a runnable Jar file like any other Java project.
 You can also compile and deploy ArduSim with Maven, but we do not recommend that approach for two reasons: i) it requires advanced knowlegde, and ii) the contents of the folder target will be cleaned, removing the *arducopter* application instance that should be there for simulations, and even the *ardusim.ini* file provided.
-In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.param*, and *ardusim.ini*).
+In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.parm*, and *ardusim.ini*).

 ## 3 SITL setup in Windows

 The next steps must be followed in order to compile a multicopter.
 Alternatively you can follow the instructions included in the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html), possibly more updated, but it suggest to install JSBSim simulator that is not needed for the correct functioning of ArduSim.
 This is the reason why we suggest to not use the script mentioned in the web page to install SITL, it is better to do it manually.

-1. Install [Java JDK](https://www.java.com/es/download/) if not present.
+1. Install [Java JDK 11 or 13](https://www.oracle.com/java/technologies/javase-downloads.html) if not present.

 2. MAVProxy.
 [Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe), install it with the default configuration options, and don't start it.
 This application is required for arducopter compilation and will no longer be used.